landonc/easy-kolide-fleet/README.md

 # Easy Kolide Fleet
 Easy docker-compose deployment of Kolide Fleet (https://kolide.com/fleet) for osquery centralized management

-To simplify the turn up I also created a simple setup.sh bash script to generate the self signed ssl certificate and create the .env files utilized in the docker-compose.yml to tie all the services together and quickly turn up new kolide fleet deployments.
+To simplify the turn up I also created a basic setup.sh bash script to create the necessary directories, generate the self signed ssl certificate, and create the .env files based on user input.
+The .env files are utilized in the docker-compose.yml to tie all the services together and quickly turn up new kolide fleet deployments.

 This uses the stock containers for kolide/fleet, mysql:latest, and redis:alpine to create an instant Kolide fleet deployment.